saxenam06/semantica/docs/modules.md

 ### 1. Ingest Module
 **Purpose**: Ingest data from various sources into a unified format.

 The `ingest` module is the entry point for data.
-It handles the complexity of connecting to different data sources, from local files to web streams.
+It handles the complexity of connecting to different data sources, from local files to web streams, and supports connecting to your own MCP (Model Context Protocol) servers.

 - **Components**:
     - `FileIngestor`: Read files (PDF, DOCX, HTML, JSON, CSV, etc.)